abda-s/homelab-docker/README.md

 *   [**Media Stack**](./media/): A comprehensive suite of applications for managing and streaming media, including Jellyfin, the *Arr suite, and qBittorrent.
 *   [**Smarthome (Home Assistant)**](./smarthome/): A powerful home automation platform for controlling smart devices and creating automations.

+## Service Ports
-##Service PortsHere is where everything lives on the network:
+Here is where everything lives on the network:

 | Service | Stack | Port | URL |
 | --- | --- | --- | --- |